macma80/dagster_pipeline/README.md

 - **Resources**:
   - `file_resource`: Provides the file path and sheet names from an Excel (.xlsx) file containing the data to be processed.
-  - `db_resource`: Creates a SQLAlchemy engine for connecting to a MySQL database.
+  - `db_resource`: Provides the environmental variable name containing MySQL connection string.

 - **Operations**:
   - `extract_nodes_data_local_file`: Extracts nodes data from the specified sheet in the Excel file and returns it as a DataFrame.